-Cumberland alabaster on marble base - Tate Museum of Modern Art, London, United Kingdom
+Cumberland alabaster on marble base - Collection of the Tate, United Kingdom

 This sculpture, carved of wood, which has been darkly painted, resembles a dagger, as if organically emerging from nature.
 Three defined and overlapping layers reaching upward to "petals" that are sharpened points.
 The vertical shape evokes both wounding and being wounded, as a tiny drop of red paint beads on the shortest blade, for in a sense, the object can be also be seen as three daggers, a kind of cryptic family unit with the shortest blade evoking the child.
 Remarkably simple, this elemental piece takes on a kind of archetypal and psychological weight, as if embodying the strangeness of dreams.